 If you have cardiomyopathy, it’s important to make lifestyle changes to improve your heart health, such as:

 - quitting smoking

 One of the biggest challenges is sticking with a regular exercise program.
-Exercise can be very tiring for someone with a damaged heart.
-However, exercise is extremely important for maintaining a healthy weight and prolonging heart function.
+Exercise can be very tiring for someone with cardiomyopathy.
+However, exercise is extremely important for maintaining a moderate weight and prolonging heart function.

 It’s important to check with your doctor and engage in a regular exercise program that’s not too taxing but gets you moving every day.